 You can also use our self-guided Food Tour of Barcelona to find the best of what the city’s markets have to offer.

 8. Oktoberfest Barcelona

 You don’t have to be in Germany to enjoy this traditional festival.
 Barcelona has its own version of Oktoberfest.
 Plus it’s free to attend!

 The festival is held in a massive 6,000 square meter tent.
 There will be live Bavarian music and German beer (for purchase).

-It takes place on October 3 to 13, 2019 at the Plaza Universo de Fira Barcelona Montjuïc (next to Plaza España).
-See their website for the details.
+It takes place October 5th to 16th, 2022 at the Plaza Universo de Fira Barcelona Montjuïc (next to Plaza España).
+Visit their website for the details.

 This is a fun way to spend a night out provided you like beer.
 The festival stays open late Sun-Thurs 23:00 (11 pm) and on Friday and Saturday until 1:00 (1 am).

 Don’t care for beer?
 No problem!
 See our post for things to do at night in Barcelona.